tcjdesign/dockerfiles/ftb-infinity/README.md

 Running ftb-infinity:
 docker run -d -p 25565:25565 -v [path to data location on host]:/opt/minecraft jonasbonno/ftb-infinity

-The first time server stars it creates the server.properties file with default settings and spawns "world".
+The first time the server starts it creates the server.properties file with default settings and spawns "world".
 Feel free to modify to your preferences.

 To change the server.properties file: